igorwintner/ultramarathon_project/README.md

+Now we have 2537 records for the races only in the Czech Republic or Slovakia in 2022.

 # Clean up athlete age
-Subtract the athlete's year of birth from 2022 and create a new column
+Subtract the athlete's year of birth from 2022 and create a new column 'athlete_age'.

 ```python
 df2['athlete_age'] = 2022 - df2['Athlete year of birth']
 ```

 # Remove 'h' from Athlete performance column